loganbertrand/todo-app/README.md

 # Todo App by Logan Bertrand

-This project was created with React and Styled Components.
+This project was created with:

+-   React
+-   Styled Components
+-   Firebase Authentication
+-   Firebase Firestore database

 ## Available Scripts